-Don't be the one who watched their mate drown this summer
+Don't be the one who watched them drown

 We have 180 reservoirs across the North West, many in beautiful locations.
 We’d love you to visit your local site, but please, stay out of the water.

 Not everyone knows reservoirs are dangerous.
 Reservoirs may look inviting, especially on a hot day, but they are about the worst possible places to take a swim.

 The water never really gets above 11°C, there’s hidden machinery and that there’s no lifeguard on duty.

 Not many people know that if they jump in, they won’t be able to get out.